Anglo Irish relations celebrated at Co-operation Ireland dinner

 Guests on the night included former Northern Ireland secretaries James Brokenshire MP and Theresa Villiers MP, who was recently appointed Secretary of State for Environment, Food and Rural Affairs.
 DUP Chief Whip Sir Jeffrey Donaldson was also in attendance.

-(Left to Right) First Minister of Northern Ireland the Rt Hon Arlene Foster MLA; Former Secretary of State for Northern Ireland the Rt Hon James Brokenshire MP; Current Secretary of State for Northern Ireland the Rt Hon Julian Smith MP; Dr. Christopher Moran, Chairman of Co-operation Ireland; Former Secretary of State for Northern Ireland and current Secretary of State for Environment, Food and Rural Affairs the Rt Hon Theresa Villiers MP
+(Left to Right) First Minister of Northern Ireland the Rt Hon Arlene Foster MLA; Former Secretary of State for Northern Ireland the Rt Hon James Brokenshire MP; Former Secretary of State for Northern Ireland the Rt Hon Julian Smith MP; Dr. Christopher Moran, Chairman of Co-operation Ireland; Former Secretary of State for Northern Ireland and current Secretary of State for Environment, Food and Rural Affairs the Rt Hon Theresa Villiers MP

 Enjoying the speeches were the Rt Hon Sir Jeffrey Donaldson MP, Former Secretary of State for Northern Ireland the Rt Hon James Brokenshire MP, and Deputy Head of Mission Mr. Gerald Angley representing the Embassy of Ireland in Great Britain